Saint-Roch, Paris: The nave and choir

 The transept of the church, following the doctrine of the Council of Trent, did not projet out very far, but was given the illusion of depth through imaginative works of two painters, "The Miracle of the Ardent" by Gabriel-Francois Doyen and "The Vision of Saint Denis", by Joseph-Marie Vien.
 Vien (1716–1809) was the last official Painter of the King before the French Revolution.
 The paintings give the impression of looking through a classical gateway into the scene beyond.

 The choir of the church was extended with new chapels beginning in 1753 by the Abbot Jean-Baptiste Marduel, who was the Curé of the Parish.
 The new additions were designed by the neoclassical architect Étienne-Louis Boullée in collaboration with sculptor Étienne-Maurice Falconet.
 It contains several notable works of 18th-century art, including a sculpture by Falconet depicting "Christ in the Garden of Olives."

 The chapels

-The Chapel of the Virgin, just north of the choir was designed by François Mansart.
+The Chapel of the Virgin, just north of the choir was designed by Jules Hardouin-Mansart.
 It is a major landmark of French Baroque art, notable for both its architecture and the paintings and sculpture it contains.
 Its features include an enormous oval dome, decorated with a painting of the Assumption by Jean-Baptiste Pierre (1714–1789).
 This work was criticised as out-of-date by Denis Diderot, the co-author of the first Encyclopédie, but was praised the time by more traditional critics.